microwavedcola1/mango-v3-service/README.md

 # Todos
 ## Small
 losely sorted in order of importance/priority
-- cache various mango related things which change infrequently like e.g. spot+perp markets, placed orders for user, etc.
-- combine instructions e.g. cancel+place-> modify, cancel many
-- order types e.g. stop loss, market orders
+- rpc node related issues
+  - how to ensure that order has been placed or definitely not placed?
+  - off chain services might use other nodes, mixing data from various nodes, what if one node is behind?
 - missing endpoints
+  - stop loss,
+  - market orders
+  - modify order
-  - funding rates?
+  - funding rates
-  - maker taker fees
+  - withdraw
+  - funding payments
+- advanced order types e.g. split
 - populate still undefined fields in various endpoints
-- identify which endpoints are still slow
+- cache various mango related things which change infrequently like e.g. spot+perp markets, placed orders for user, etc.
+- identify which endpoints are still slow, comparison with ftx, you can use https://ftx.com/latency-stats to see how long your orders are taking to get through FTX’s engines (usually ~50ms), or just measure the time it takes a response to be received for your request for round trip time.
+FTX CLI isn’t focussed on being the absolute fastest, so you won’t be competing with HFT firms.
+FTX recommends AWS Tokyo as your trading instance base for the lowest latencies.
 - todos sprinkled over code
 - when null vs when undefined as return field value,- doublecheck for every endpoint/dto
+- serum-history might be decomissioned, seek replacement
 - how often to load/reload certain mango things e.g. account, cache, rootbanks, etc.?
 - technical debt
   - cleanup tsconfig.json